Indonesia

 In October 2019, the Indonesian government established Indonesian AID (Agency for International Development or Lembaga Dana Kerjasama Pembangunan Internasional — LDKPI).
 At the launch, the then vice-president of Indonesia emphasised the importance of implementing “diplomasi tangan di atas” (hands-on diplomacy) as a means of enhancing the country’s position in international development cooperation.

-Since then, Indonesia’s intraregional development cooperation has increased, notably during the Covid-19 pandemic.
-In 2021, the country provided $200,000 in Covid-19 humanitarian assistance to Myanmar Inter-SEA008, and donated cash and Indonesian products (instant noodles, dry food, and processed meat products) to Vietnam Inter-SEA010 to a total value of $15,000.
+Since then, Indonesia’s intra-regional development cooperation has increased, notably during the Covid-19 pandemic.
+In 2021, the country provided $200,000 in Covid-19 humanitarian assistance to Myanmar, and donated cash and Indonesian products to Vietnam to a total value of $15,000.

 >